josh-thompson13/ads-website/README.md

 Vercel Deploy
 - Set env vars in Vercel Project Settings
 - Optionally run `next-sitemap` after build to emit static sitemap/robots

+GitHub Pages Deploy
+- A workflow at `.github/workflows/deploy.yml` builds and exports a static site, then deploys it to GitHub Pages.
+- In repository Settings → Pages, set Source to "GitHub Actions".
+- The workflow sets `GITHUB_PAGES=true` so `next.config.ts` applies a `basePath` (`/ads-website`) and disables image optimization for static hosting.
+It also creates `out/.nojekyll` so `/_next/*` assets are served correctly.
+- Your site will be available at `https://<username>.github.io/ads-website/`.

 Design System (where to tweak)
 - Colors: edit CSS vars in `src/app/globals.css:1` under `:root` (`--bg`, `--ink`, `--primary`, `--primary-600`, `--accent`, etc.)